Prep Time: 15 minutes

 Add raw broccoli to Suvie pan, season with oil, salt, and pepper to taste and place in upper left cooking zone of your Suvie.

 Broil the broccoli and pork for 8-10 minutes, flipping halfway through, until the marinade is caramelized with some browning and broccoli is tender but crisp.
-If broccoli isn’t cooked through, broil for 10 more minutes, stirring halfway through the cook.
+If broccoli isn’t cooked through, broil for 10 more minutes, stirring halfway through the cook. *To avoid overcooking: do not leave Suvie unattended during this step!*

 On a cutting board, slice pork against the grain.
 Divide rice between four bowls, top with sliced pork, broccoli and extra marinade from the broil pan as needed.
 Enjoy!